jmoniz155/employee-tracker/README.md

 ## Function

-This application allows a company to enter their database to view and modify their companys employees, departments, salary, tiles and roles while saving it into the server.
+This application allows a company to enter their database to view and modify their companys employees, departments, salary, tiles and roles while saving it in the server.

 ## Credits

-I would like to give credit to my Varsity Tutor for taking the time to help me use MySQL2, inquirer and the functions of the employeer tracker application.
+I would like to give credit to my Varsity Tutor for taking the time to help me understand use MySQL2, inquirer and the functions of the employeer tracker application.

 ## Table of Contents